MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Training

+where $m_{i,j-1}$ is the previous memory, $m_{i,j}$ is the new generated memory, $t_{i,j}$, $a_{i,j}$ and $o_{i,j}$ are the reasoning trace, performed action and tool response, respectively.

-We compute reward $R_i$ for each trajectory, and calculate its advantage $A_i$ within the group using Equation~\ref{eq:advantage}.
-Then, we uniformly propagate this advantage to all conversations within the trajectory, and use each conversation as an independent target to optimize the policy model.
-The training objective is formulated as: {
+We compute reward $R_i$ for each trajectory, and calculate its advantage $A_i$ within the group by Equation~\ref{eq:advantage}.
+Then, we uniformly propagate this advantage to all turns within the trajectory, and use each turn as an independent target to optimize the policy model.
+The training objective is: